IBM-Cloud/terraform-provider-ibm/website/docs/r/is_instance_disk_management.html.markdown

 Review the argument references that you can specify for your resource.

 - `instance` - (Required, Forces new resource, String) The unique-identifier of the instance.
-- `disks` - (Required, String) Disks that needs to be updated.
+- `disks` - (Required, List) Disks that needs to be updated.
 Nested `disks` blocks have the following structure:

   Nested scheme for `disks`:
   - `id` - (Required, String) The unique-identifier of the instance disk.